-If you recognize these signs and symptoms in yourself or in another, call to speak with a treatment support specialist and learn about the path to recovery.
+If you recognize these signs and symptoms in yourself or another, call for free at to speak with a treatment support specialist and learn about the path to recovery.

 Effects of Methylphenidate Abuse

 Methylphenidate increases the activity of dopamine, which is a neurotransmitter that is associated with pleasure.
-In high doses, methylphenidate can cause the following problems:
+At high doses, methylphenidate use can cause the following problems:

 - Formication (the sensation of bugs crawling under the skin).